jupyterhub/jupyterhub/docs/source/getting-started.md

 JupyterHub is a set of processes that together provide a multiuser Jupyter Notebook server.
 There are three main categories of processes run by the `jupyterhub` command line program:

-- *Single User Server*: a dedicated, single-user, Jupyter Notebook is started for each user on the system when they log in.
-The object that starts these processes is called a *Spawner*.
+- **Single User Server**: a dedicated, single-user, Jupyter Notebook is started for each user on the system when they log in.
+The object that starts these processes is called a Spawner.
-- *Proxy*: the public facing part of the server that uses a dynamic proxy to route HTTP requests to the *Hub* and *Single User Servers*.
+- **Proxy**: the public facing part of the server that uses a dynamic proxy to route HTTP requests to the Hub and Single User Servers.
-- *Hub*: manages user accounts and authentication and coordinates *Single Users Servers* using a *Spawner*.
+- **Hub**: manages user accounts and authentication and coordinates Single Users Servers using a Spawner.

 ## JupyterHub's default behavior